 The PHA's responsibilities originate in federal regulations and the ACC.
-The PHA owns and manages public housing developments, administers the program under contract with HUD and has the following major responsibilities: - Ensure compliance with all non-discrimination, equal opportunity, and fair housing laws, and ensure that the program is accessible to persons with disabilities - Establish local policies and procedures for operating the program - Accept applications from interested applicant families and determine whether they are income eligible for the program - Maintain waiting list and select families for admission - Screen applicant families for suitability as renters - Maintain housing units by making any necessary repairs in a timely manner - Make unit offers to families (minimize vacancies without overcrowding) - Maintain properties to the standard of decent, safe, sanitary, and in good repair (including assuring compliance with uniform physical conditions standards) - Make sure the PHA has adequate financial resources to maintain its housing stock - Perform regular reexaminations of family income and composition in accordance with HUD requirements - Collect rent due from the assisted family and comply with and enforce provisions of the lease - Ensure that families comply with program rules - Provide families with prompt and professional service - Comply with HUD regulations and requirements, the Annual Contributions Contract, HUD-approved applications for funding, the PHA's ACOP, and other applicable federal, state and local laws.
+The PHA owns and manages public housing developments, administers the program under contract with HUD and has the following major responsibilities:

+- Ensure compliance with all non-discrimination, equal opportunity, and fair housing laws, and ensure that the program is accessible to persons with disabilities - Establish local policies and procedures for operating the program - Accept applications from interested applicant families and determine whether they are income eligible for the program - · Maintain waiting list and select families for admission - Screen applicant families for suitability as renters - Maintain housing units by making any necessary repairs in a timely manner - Make unit offers to families (minimize vacancies without overcrowding) - Maintain properties to the standard of decent, safe, sanitary, and in good repairsafe, habitable dwelling units (including assuring compliance with uniform physical conditions standards National Standards for the Physical Inspection of Real Estate (NSPIRE) - Make sure the PHA has adequate financial resources to maintain its housing stock - Perform regular reexaminations of family income and composition in accordance with HUD requirements - Collect rent due from the assisted family and comply with and enforce provisions of the lease - Ensure that families comply with program rules - Provide families with prompt and professional service - Comply with all fair housing and equal opportunity requirements, HUD regulations and requirements, the Annual Contributions ContractACC, HUD-approved applications for funding, the PHA's ACOP, and other applicable federal, state and local laws.

 What does the tenant do?

 The tenant's responsibilities are articulated in the public housing lease.
-The tenant has the following broad responsibilities: - Comply with the terms of the lease and PHA house rules, as applicable - Provide the PHA with complete and accurate information, determined by the PHA to be necessary for administration of the program - Cooperate in attending all appointments scheduled by the PHA - Allow the PHA to inspect the unit at reasonable times and after reasonable notice - Take responsibility for care of the housing unit, including any violations of uniform physical condition standards caused by the family - Not engage in drug-related or violent criminal activity - Notify the PHA before moving or termination of the lease - Use the assisted unit only for residence and as the sole residence of the family.
-Not sublet the unit or assign the lease - Promptly notify the PHA of any changes in family composition - Not commit fraud, bribery, or any other corrupt or criminal act in connection with any housing programs - Take care of the housing unit and report maintenance problems to the PHA promptly If all parties fulfill their obligations in a professional and timely manner, the program responsibilities will be fulfilled in an effective manner.
+The tenant has the following broad responsibilities:

+- Comply with the terms of the lease and PHA house rules, as applicable - Provide the PHA with complete and accurate information, determined by the PHA to be necessary for administration of the program - Cooperate in attending all appointments scheduled by the PHA - Allow the PHA to inspect the unit at reasonable times and after reasonable notice - Take responsibility for care of the housing unit, including any violations of uniform physical condition standards NSPIRE caused by the family - Not engage in drug-related or violent criminal activity - Notify the PHA before moving or termination of the lease - Use the assisted unit only for residence and as the sole residence of the family.
+Not sublet the unit or assign the lease - Promptly notify the PHA of any changes in family composition - Not commit fraud, bribery, or any other corrupt or criminal act in connection with any housing programs - Take care of the housing unit and report maintenance problems to the PHA promptly

+If all parties fulfill their obligations in a professional and timely manner, the program responsibilities will be fulfilled in an effective manner.

 1-II.D.
+APPLICABLE REGULATIONS

-APPLICABLE REGULATIONS Applicable regulations include:
+Applicable regulations include: